vanbroup/documents/output/SMIME.md

 ### 4.9.6 Revocation checking requirement for relying parties

-**Note**: Following Certificate issuance, a Certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
-Therefore, Relying Parties SHOULD check the revocation status of all Certificates that contain a CDP or OCSP pointer.
+**Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
+Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency